DDoS/GBAiD/README.md

 Mario Kart exhibits some light graphical glitches due problems with timings (this also affects the world map in LoZ).

 The Classic NES Series games load, but are very glitchy.
-Considering the anti-emulation feature implemented in them, just the fact that they load is a good thing.
+Considering the anti-emulation features implemented in them, just the fact that they load is a good thing.

 The emulator uses just under 50% CPU on my 2.66GHz dual core i7 (4GB RAM), at 60 FPS.